Malaria Outbreaks

 Malaria

-Malaria is a curable disease caused by four species of protozoan parasites of the genus Plasmodium: P. falciparum, P. vivax, P. malariae, and P. ovale and is transmitted to people by Anopheles mosquitoes.
+Malaria is a curable disease caused by four species of protozoan parasites of the genus Plasmodium: P. falciparum, P. vivax, P. malariae, and P. ovale, and is transmitted to people by Anopheles mosquitoes.

 Zoonotic Avian Malaria Outbreaks

 Zoonotic forms of Malaria have been documented as causes of human infections and some deaths, especially P. knowlesi, a parasite of Old World (Eastern Hemisphere) monkeys in Southeast Asia.
 Avian Malaria is a disease caused by a species of protozoan parasites (Plasmodium) that infect birds.
 It has caused mortalities in captive penguins worldwide.
-A study published in 2021 concluded penguins' susceptibility, translocation across institutions, and the wide distribution of avian Malaria make this disease a constant threat.
+A study published in 2021 concluded that penguins' susceptibility, translocation across institutions, and the wide distribution of avian Malaria make this disease a constant threat.